 Searching this took something.
 The fact that you're here means you're still looking — still trying to make sense of it.
-That matters more than you might think.
 When life feels pointless, it doesn't mean life is pointless.
 It means something needs attention.
+If this hollowness has been sitting quietly for weeks while you keep functioning on the surface, high-functioning depression might describe it more accurately.

 Get Smaller